Numerical-Analysis/course/README.md

 Canvas is for grades recording and announcements.

-Please read the [Syllabus][NumericalMethods_Syllabus.pdf] very carefully.
+Please read the [Syllabus](NumericalMethods_Syllabus.pdf) very carefully.
 This is our contract.

 I will write up [notes](NMnotes.pdf) and update it after every lecture.
 There are no mandary textbook.
 Some [Jupyter notebooks](/nbs) will be used during lecture.
 ### Recommended textbook